picqer/magento-postnl/README.md

-# magento-extension
+# Magento 1 PostNL add-on for Picqer

-Magento Extensions for Picqer.
-Get them via Magento Connect: http://www.magentocommerce.com/magento-connect/catalogsearch/result/?q=picqer&pl=0
+This extension syncs PakjeGemak information of your orders to Picqer.
+Download from [the releases tab](https://github.com/picqer/magento-postnl/releases) and upload to your shop.